TheresaLui/SelfHelpContent_v2/articles/microsoft.dbforpostgresql/dbforpostgresql-security-auditing.md

 * To install pgAudit, you first need to include it in the server's shared_preload_libraries parameter.
 This parameter requires a restart to take effect.

-* pgAudit settings are specified gloabally and cannot be specified at a database or role level.
+* pgAudit settings are specified globally and cannot be specified at a database or role level.

 * Setting 'pgaudit.log_client' to ON will redirect logs to a client process (like psql) instead of being written to file.
 This setting should generally be left disabled.